Introduction

 The prime purpose of the development of a code of ethics is to enable the researcher related to our institution to keep professional standards in research, guided by ethical and legal policies.

-The researchers are independently accountable to guarantee that their work is steered in accordance with the institutional values and policies as well as the terms and conditions of service or study.
+The researchers are independently accountable to guarantee that their work is steered by the institutional values and policies as well as the terms and conditions of service or study.

 2.1 From the submitted proposals, identify and promote novel research activities with social values

-2.2 Analyse the risk-benefit ratio involved in the study and approve only those studies where the benefits overweigh the risks
+2.2 Analyse the risk-benefit ratio involved in the study and approve only those studies where the benefits outweigh the risks

 2.3 Cross-check with the assistance of the Institutional Review Committee, the quality and internal validity of the study including feasibility, sample size estimation, sampling, and methodology followed